Sport in Ecuador

 Since 2005, Ecuador has been greatly involved in sports and hosted the Guayaquil Marathon in Ecuador's largest city.

 Football

 Football is the most popular sport in Ecuador.
-Its best known professional teams include Barcelona and Emelec from Guayaquil, LDU Quito, Deportivo Quito, and El Nacional from Quito, Olmedo from Riobamba, and Deportivo Cuenca from Cuenca.
+Its best known professional teams include Barcelona and Emelec from Guayaquil, LDU Quito, Deportivo Quito, El Nacional and Aucas from Quito, Deportivo Cuenca from Cuenca, Macará and Técnico Universitario from Ambato, Olmedo from Riobamba, LDU Portoviejo from Portoviejo, and Delfín Sporting Club from Manta.